 River Height (m) and / or River Flow (ML/d) Annual Exceedance Probability Consequence / Impact Action Actions may include (but not limited to) Evacuation, closure of road, sandbagging, issue warning and who is responsible The Midland Highway near the Municipality's eastern boundary is flooded when the Broken River breaks out at Gowangardie.
 Close Midland Highway to the east of Shepparton Note flood impacts for later update of this table.
 4.90m Dec 2017 flood • 6.30m 685 Doyles Road begins to be wetted but house is about 1m higher with levels known by owner.
 Sandbagging not required until ~7.3m.
 Place "water over road" signs and monitor for closures.
 6.80m Minor flood level Rural properties upstream of Doyles Road flooded.
-7.00m March 2012 flood • 7.15m Gordon Drive (Broken River anabranch) will be over-topped at western end by waters flowing out of Lake Kialla.
+7.00m March 2012 flood 7.15m Gordon Drive (Broken River anabranch) will be over-topped at western end by waters flowing out of Lake Kialla.
 Affects Gordon Drive.
 7.20m Moderate flood level Lake Amaroo will over top and flow under the new Kialla Lakes Drive bridge.
 Kialla Lakes Drive likely to be wetted.
 Traffic disruption in and around Kialla Lakes residential area.
 Monitor for road closures.
 7.30m Archer Street at Oxbow Court.
 Floodway on Archer Street about to be over-topped by the Broken River.
 Kialla Lakes Drive likely to be impassable.
 Close boom gate at Oxbow Court and open the gate into Kensington Gardens; their Manager has a key.
 Consider closing Archer Street.
 Close Kialla Lakes Drive.
-7.50m First properties flooded at Kialla West - 966, 970 & 980 Archer Road.
+7.50m First properties flooded at Kialla West - 956, 970 & 980 Archer Road.
 Nos 966 & 980 close to over-floor flooding.
 Gordon Drive likely to be impassable.
 Close Gordon Drive.
-7.61m October 2016 flood • • 7.70m Inundation of land beginning at 56, 60 & 100 Hooper Road, Kialla Water over northern causeway on Archer Street around 500mm deep.
+7.61m October 2016 flood • 7.70m Inundation of land beginning at 56, 60 & 100 Hooper Road, Kialia Water over northern causeway on Archer Street around 500mm deep.
 Inundation at 60 Hooper road premises starts to occur.
 No access over causeway.
-7.80m 68 Doyles Road - starting to flood over-floor 95 Jamieson Road - starting to flood over-floor Sandbag houses at 68 Doyles Road and 95 Jamieson Road and / or assist residents.
-Close Jamieson Road at Channel Road 7.85m Archer Road, south of Kialla Lakes Drive, about to be over-topped by overflow from Broken River anabranch.
-Consider closing Archer Road as over-topped by anabranch flow 4WD access only at this stage
+7.80m 68 Doyles Road - starting to flood over-floor 95 Jamleson Road - starting to flood over-floor Sandbag houses at 68 Doyles Road and 95 Jamieson Road and / or assist residents.
+Ciose Jamieson Road at Channel Road 7.85m Consider closing Archer Road as over-topped by anabranch flow 4WD access only at this stage